 Blog 4: The end of an Era

 “You need to tell Claire you’re going back to work.
 And you need to get a lawyer.
 This isn’t good, but we’re here to support you.
 We’ve got your back.”
+Said Sarah.

 In the days that followed, Claire continued her antics—her disappearing acts, skipping dinners, neglecting the clients.
-She stayed alone in her hotel with a Thai man who visited her every few days.
+She stayed in her hotel with a Thai man who visited her every few days.
 One client even saw her buying prescription drugs from a shady pharmacy in town.

-The stress and anxiety nearly broke me.
+The stress and anxiety nearly killed me.
 Claire was due to return to Australia in just two days.
 I was still working at Embody Beauty, Dale unaware I’d bought a franchise and gone to Thailand for work.
 I’d told him I was taking a holiday with friends.

 I was 26—my first attempt at running a business.
 What a failure.